Termites Control – Toowoomba – Darling Downs

 - Constructing mud tubes from the soil to the flooring within cavity walls

 - By tunneling up the centre pipe of wooden stumps/piers

 - Entering through the weep holes around the building, covered by shrubs or hedging

-- They will enter via roof and stormwater disposal
+- They will enter via roof and storm water disposal

-- Leaks through damp-proof courses and flashings
+- Leaks through damp-proof courses and flashing

 - Timber in contact with soil